zooxo/IV42/README.md

 The TOS section shows the number on the top of the stack in big digits.
-Please note that you can view the TOS with all available digits (double format) in the status line by selecting SHOW [SHOW].
+Please note that you can view the TOS with all available digits (double format) in the status line by selecting SHOW or [SHOW].

 In the F-key section you can see the labels for all 18 (3 rows with 6 keys) function keys.